 Not all locations are equally likely to see totality.
 Canadian meteorologist Jay Anderson has taken a look at the chances for clear skies on eclipse day, based on cloud-cover statistics drawn from historical records.
-According to Anderson, your best weather bets would be a relatively remote stretch in north-central Oregon or a big swath through the U.S. heartland running from Nebraska to Tennessee.
+According to Anderson, the best weather bets would be a relatively remote stretch in north-central Oregon or a big swath through the U.S. heartland running from Nebraska to Tennessee.

 Meanwhile, everyone in North America (and especially in the continental U.S.) will experience a deep partial eclipse that day.
 For example, the Moon covers about 60% of the Sun's disk for those viewing from Los Angeles or Boston, 78% from Miami, 87% from Chicago, and 92% from Seattle or Denver.

-To see if your town lies along the path — and to get the times and circumstances no matter where you live — check out the interactive map provided by dedicated eclipse-chase Xavier Jubier.
-You can also find a great deal of information about getting to the eclipse path (and what to do once you get there!) at SkyandTelescope.com's 2017 solar-eclipse portal.
+To see if your town lies along the path — and to get the times and circumstances no matter where you live — check out our interactive eclipse widget, provided by the makers of SkySafari.
+Plus, find out information for getting to the eclipse path, where to stay (even if you're making last-minute plans), what to bring, weather prospects, and a lot more at Sky & Telescope's 2017 solar eclipse portal.
+You can also check out our FREE eBook on eclipse photography!

 Looking Ahead to 2018

 The mix of events next year will offer circumstances flipped from the eclipses in 2017: there'll be two total lunar eclipses (on January 31st and July 27th) — but no central solar eclipses.
 Umbraphiles will have to settle for three partial solar eclipses on February 15th, July 13th, and August 11th.
 None of these five events are especially favorable for observers in North America unlike the eclipses in 2017.